DJBarnes/django-adminlte2-pdq/docs/source/configuration/authorization.rst

 ===========================

-Whether routes with no defined permission should be hidden unless added to a Whitelist
+Whether routes with no defined permission should be hidden unless added to a Whitelist.

-If this setting is set to False, then all routes without a defined permission are still visible on the sidebar menu
+If this setting is set to False, then all routes without a defined permission are still visible on the sidebar menu.

 If this setting is set to True, then all routes without a defined permission are hidden on the sidebar menu unless the route is found in the